mongodb-labs/mongo-c-driver-async/docs/ref/building.rst

   during import.
 If disabled, then |amongoc| will assume that the necessary imported targets will be defined elsewhere by the importing package.

+.. rubric:: Footnotes

+.. [#fn-redhat-issue]

+  There is a known issue with the RedHat dev toolset that result in certain internal symbols being incorrectly discarded and producing link-time errors.